komalsrathi/rnaseq-batch-correction/analyses/interaction-plot/README.md

 	--exclude=EXCLUDE
 		File path with a table of genes to be excluded from the figure.
-      A tsv file which must contain a column named 'gene` that contains Hugo Symbols
+      A tsv file which must contain a column named 'gene' that contains Hugo Symbols

+	--include=INCLUDE
+		File path with a list of genes to be included in the analysis.
+      A tsv file which must contain a column named 'gene' that contains Hugo Symbols.
+      When using this option, the exclude gene list will be ignored.

 	--samples=CHARACTER
 		File path to sample file to be analyzed.
 Can be .gz compressed.